rogerbinns/apsw/doc/query.rst

 -------

 This example covers a database of cities.
 It shows segments from the SQL file and then the Python using that segment.
-The section is copied into the Python, with any SQL comment of lines :code:`/*` and :code:`*/` omitted.
+Any lines of only :code:`/*` and :code:`*/` are omitted, so you can make Python be inside comments  to SQL highlighters.

 .. code-block:: sql